aisingapore/ai-practitioner-handbook/book/5-data-mgmt-exp-proc/e2e-workflow.md

 algorithm(s) or from another ML/DL model.

-It is also important that you know how the product is to be designed with regards to how data is being fed into the model, or through a pre-processing algorithm first.
+It is also important that you know how the product is to be designed with regard to how data is being fed into the model, or through a pre-processing algorithm first.
 You could ingest the data either locally or remotely, and remote options differ between using object storage for blob-like data such as image and audio files, database